-Ever since I first read Harry Potter and the Sorcerer’s Stone (Philosopher’s Stone, to some of you.), nearly thirteen years ago, I had been branded for life.
-I’ve been a Potterhead for so long, that I can even be safely classified as a Harry Potter nerd.
+Ever since I first read Harry Potter and the Sorcerer’s Stone, (That would be The Philosopher’s Stone, to some of you) nearly thirteen years ago, I had been branded for life.
+I’ve been a Potterhead for so long, that I can be safely classified as a Harry Potter nerd.
 I had been totally obsessed with the books, the movie series it had spawned, and in short, anything and everything, that was even remotely related to Harry Potter.
 Needless to say, I own all seven books and they are the most battered books in my collection; made worse for wear, by the countless times I’ve read them, over and over again.
-So obsessed had I been, that I had even gone to the trouble of making a scrapbook of sorts, and filled it completely with almost every “Harry Potter” newspaper cuttings, that I could lay my hands on.
-If I’d been living in London (or at the very least, had the means to get to London.)
-I’d have stood in line, waiting for hours on end, wearing a cloak, just to get a signed copy from J.K.
+So obsessed had I been, that I had even gone to the trouble of making a scrapbook-of-sorts, and filled it completely with almost every “Harry Potter” newspaper cuttings, that I could lay my hands on.
+If I’d been living in London, or at the very least, had the means to get to London, I’d have stood in line, waiting for hours on end, wearing a cloak, just to get a signed copy from J.K.
 Rowling.
-All the that being said, I’ll confess one thing – I love the Harry Potter movie series, but I love the books more.
+All the that being said, I’ll confess to one thing – I love the Harry Potter movie series, but I love the books more.
 Even so, when I read the books, I’ve always pictured the characters as the actors who had portrayed them in the movie.
 Okay, now I’m starting to veer away from what I’d originally intended to write!
 Yes, I’m aware that Severus Snape was just another one of his roles.
 But I can’t write about Alan Rickman, without mentioning Severus Snape.
 And without Harry Potter, there would be no Severus Snape.

 Severus Snape had been one of the most detested, hated characters in Harry Potter; until Harry Potter and the Deathly Hallows was released, and the world saw Snape for who he was, than who he had been portrayed to be.
 Call me fickle, but Severus Snape has been one of my favourite characters ever since.
 And, Alan Rickman had essayed the character so brilliantly!
 Apart from Harry Potter, I have seen very few of his works.

-I didn’t have the time to check my twitter feed yesterday.
+I didn’t get the time to check my twitter feed yesterday.
 When I read the article in today’s newspaper, I couldn’t believe that Alan Rickman was no more!
 I had to read the article twice before the words could sink in.
 I was saddened by the news of his death.
-I’ve never met him or known him in person, and now I’ll never know him.
+I don’t know him personally.
+I have never met him and now, I’ll never know him.
 I’ve known him only through his performances.
 His death has touched many lives.
 I’m one among the millions who are mourning his death.
 I’m still reeling from the shock.
 When I read the various tributes that have been pouring in from people who have known him, I realize, that I’m terribly inadequate to even attempt to write an obituary for this brilliant actor.
 But I had to write this much.
 Many of us knew him only through the multitude of roles he played.
 My deepest condolences go out to his family and friends, to whom he was much more than just an actor or a director.